 Financial technology (i.e., fintech) refers to the use of technology and innovation to provide financial products and services.
 Advances in technology and the widespread use of the internet and mobile devices have helped fuel the growth in fintech products and services.
 However, fintech offers both benefits and challenges to consumers.
 Federal regulators also face challenges in overseeing fintech and protecting consumers.

-- Virtual currencies use a distributed ledger technology (known as blockchain) to securely and anonymously conduct real-time transfers of digital assets (such as bitcoins) without the need for an intermediary.
-But financial regulators and law enforcement agencies may find it difficult to detect money laundering and other crimes involving virtual currencies.
+- Financial regulators and law enforcement agencies may find it difficult to detect money laundering and other crimes involving virtual currencies.
+For example, drug and human traffickers are increasingly using peer-to-peer mobile payment services to transfer funds between users, and kiosks—in convenience stores and elsewhere—to convert cash and virtual currencies.
+Such transactions can be difficult for law enforcement agencies to track.
 Additionally, the lack of an intermediary makes it difficult to protect consumers from the loss or theft of virtual currencies.
 There are also a number of issues with ensuring tax compliance with virtual currencies.

 - Insurtech—i.e., the innovative use of technology by insurance companies—offers the potential to improve customer experiences and lower insurer costs.
 Some insurers have begun to use artificial intelligence to explore ways to reduce costs by automating information gathering and risk assessment.
 However, this could make it more challenging to ensure that factors like race are not being used in the models that determine premiums.
 Additionally, how insurers collect and use consumer data raises questions about data accuracy, privacy, and ownership.
 Further, some insurtech firms sell coverage in nontraditional insurance markets that receive less regulatory oversight of their policies and rates.